 Mount Logan Capital Inc. Reports September 2022 Interim Results; Declares Shareholder Distribution

-/EIN News/ -- TORONTO, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Mount Logan Capital Inc. (NEO: MLC) (“Mount Logan,” “our,” “we,” or the “Company”) announces its financial results for the three and nine months ended September 30, 2022.
+TORONTO, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Mount Logan Capital Inc. MLC ("Mount Logan," "our," "we," or the "Company") announces its financial results for the three and nine months ended September 30, 2022.
 All amounts are stated in United States dollars, unless otherwise indicated.

 Business Highlights